-JTC 1 Working Group 11 on Smart Cities was established on ISO/IEC JTC 1 30th Meeting in October 2015.
+JTC 1 Working Group 11 on Smart Cities was established on ISO/IEC JTC 1 30th Meeting on October 2015.
 But its history can go back to 2013.
-Before the establishment of WG11, JTC 1 established a Study Group on Smart Cities on ISO/IEC JTC1 28th Meeting in November 2013.
+Before the establishment of WG 11, JTC 1 established a Study Group on Smart Cities on ISO/IEC JTC1 28th Meeting on November 2013.
 And the Study Group on Smart Cities can be abbreviated as SG1 on Smart Cities.

 JTC 1 established a Study Group on Smart Cities and confirmed its terms of reference.
-JTC 1 accepted the appointment of the Chinese National Body of Ms. Yuan Yuan to serve as convenor and Ms. Liu Tangli to serve as the secretary for the JTC 1 Study Group on Smart Cities.
+JTC 1 accepted the appointment of the Chinese National Body of Ms. Yuan Yuan as the convenor and Ms. Liu Tangli as the secretary for the JTC 1 Study Group on Smart Cities.

 - Serve as the focus of and proponent for JTC 1’s Smart Cities standardization program.